linesma/Custom-TV-Series-Creation-and-Graphics/README.md

 ---------------<i>Documentaries_S02E02 Episode title here.wmv</i>
 ---------------<i>Documentaries_S02E02 Episode title here.nfo</i>
 </pre>

 Do this for as many "Seasons" as you would like to have.
 Kodi will use the *banner, fanart,* *poster*, *season01-poster*, and *season-all-poster* files in the **Documentaries** directory as the artwork for your newly created "Documentaries" TV series.

 4. Scrape your custom TV Show into your Kodi library.
 Kodi uses local artwork and information by default.
 If it does not see any information, it will then scrape the data from [tvdb.com](https://www.thetvdb.com/) or [themoviedb.org](https://www.themoviedb.org/).

 Kodi will now display your custom artwork and your TV Show/ Espisode information when you navigate to it in your library.
 As said before, the nfo files can be used to create and display information for your own TV Show.

-**note** I am still researching how to have Kodi automatically scrape the season poster when adding a custom TV Show to one's library.
-Once I have that information, I will update the above directions to reflect the new information.

 **Usage with Plex**